systematic-magic/aop/text.rst

 11.5.
 Check figure callouts in the text:

-	- Check the format of figire callouts:
+	- Check the format of figure callouts:

 	| :sampleu:`Fig. 1`
 	| :sampleu:`Figure 1`